tresp-lab/tresp-lab.github.io/_news/elise.md

 ---
 layout: post
-title: We are organizing a ELISE workshop in Helsinki
+title: We are organizing an ELISE workshop in Helsinki
 date: 2024-06-20
 inline: false
 related_posts: false